 idiotic dialog gradually turn your brain into glue.
 The movie is so sleazy, depressing, and confusing, that it's almost unwatchable in one sitting.

 Cuts required to remove explicit sight of sexual activity (digital penetration) in order to achieve an 18 classification.
 An R18 uncut was not available for this non-sex work.

 imagery was not deemed to have a sufficient narrative justification in the Jess Franco work Barbed Wire Dolls, which blurred the line between erotic drama and sex work.

 According to our Guidelines, you cannot show unsimulated sex at '18' if it is a 'sex work' (ie a work whose main purpose is to sexually arouse).
 Real sex in a 'sex

 work' makes it 'R18'.
 However, this Jess Franco film is not a 'sex work'.

 According to our Guidelines, explicit real sex may only be shown at '18' if (i) it is not a sex work (see above) and (ii) the sex is exceptionally justified by context.

-was not a realistic option in this case, not so much because it wasn't a sex work but because the violence and sexual violence that we permitted at '18' would not be permissible at 'R18'.
-So, if we had permitted the explicit sex at 'R18'
+not a realistic option in this case, not so much because it wasn't a sex work but because the violence and sexual violence that we permitted at '18' would not be permissible at 'R18'.
+So, if we had permitted the explicit sex at 'R18' (which we

 Bare Behind Bars is a 1980 Brazil Women in Prison film by Oswaldo de Oliveira.
 With Maria Stella Splendore, Marta Anderson and Danielle Ferrite.